-Join Simon Walker for an in-depth discussion in this video Creating an evening look, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video Creating an evening look, part of Color Correction: Color Grading for Locations and Times of Day.

 Technically, there's not a lot of difference between the sort of light you…get early evening after sunset to the sort of light you get early morning just before sunrise.…We seem to have a more romantic connection to early evening and sunset, though.…Maybe that's because, most of the time, we're still asleep before the sun rises.…But the corrections for both are remarkably similar.…Here is the Venice clip of the gondola.
 And let's launch the looks builder and add…a 3-Way corrector, and reduce down the ambient light using the Midtone corrector.…